Information theory for hypergraph similarity: Measures

-A natural next step is then to allow for a layer~$G_i^{(\ell')}$ in $G_i$ to aid in the transmission of a layer~$G_j^{(\ell)}$ of a different order in $G_j$.
-We can do this by considering the overlap of the projected layer~$G_i^{(\ell'\to \ell)}$ and the $G_j^{(\ell)}$.
-However, since higher-order interactions cannot be uniquely determined from lower-order interactions alone~\cite{larock2025exploring}, there is no unique way to project a layer~$G_i^{(\ell')}$ onto hyperedges of a \emph{higher} order $\ell$.
-Thus, if we are considering overlaps among projected layers, we can only transmit layer~$G_j^{(\ell)}$ from $G_i^{(\ell')}$ if $\ell \leq \ell'$.
-We can therefore define an overlap measure for conditional entropies that incorporate cross-layer similarity as
+Given the previous considerations of information asymmetry and computational complexity, we develop a cross-layer encoding that permits the transmission of layer~$G_j^{(\ell)}$ from any layer $G_i^{(k)}$, so long as $\ell \leq k$.
+To allow for a layer~$G_i^{(k)}$ in $G_i$ to aid in the transmission of a layer~$G_j^{(\ell)}$ of a different order in $G_j$, we consider the overlap of the projected layer~$G_i^{(k\to \ell)}$ and $G_j^{(\ell)}$.
+We can therefore define an overlap measure for conditional entropies that incorporates cross-layer similarity as

 Modifying Eq.~(\ref{graph-CE}) appropriately then gives the layer-wise conditional entropy

 Now, if we aim to transmit $G_j$ in the most efficient way possible under this encoding structure, we should transmit $G_j^{(\ell)}$ from the layer $k_i^{(\ell)}$ in $G_i$ under which this layer-wise conditional entropy is minimized.
 More formally, the best layer~$k_i^{(\ell)}$ is given by